matmu/matmu.github.io.depr/_posts/2025-06-07-Marina_di_Venezia.md

 # English (DeepL)
+**Our first vanlife vacation - With the campervan to Marina di Venezia**

 It was finally time for our first trip with our newly purchased campervan during the Easter vacations.
 Our destination was [Marina di Venezia](https://maps.app.goo.gl/m7XoyWfbJXpgtvnb7), one of the largest and best-known campsites in Europe, right on the Adriatic coast near Venice.
 An ideal place for a relaxed start to our vanlife travel adventure with a child.

 ## Cavallino-Treporti